jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 The bootstrap.sh script:
 1. Updates the apt package lists
-2. Sets the system encoding to en_US.UTF8
+2. Sets the system encoding and locale to en_US.UTF8
+   - Note that this will also set the system time to UTC.
 3. Installs the following packages and their dependencies: git gcc